pl2599/Natural-Language-Processing---Spooky-Data/README.md

 4. 'Night' and 'hous' is used much more frequently by HPL.
 5. 'Fear' is used less frequently compared to the other authors.

+These observations are mostly consistent with our original dataset.

 ## Accented Words Dataset

 ### Proportion of Words

-Another interesting analysis to make is to look at the frequency/proportion of accented words for each author.
+Here's another idea.
+What about looking at accented words?
+I noticed that there are certain words that are accented.
+Do all authors use accented words, and are there commmon ones?
+Let us look at the frequency/proportion of accented words for each author.
 ![alt text](figs/Accented_proportion.png)

 Observations: